 Introduction to PostgreSQL Stored Procedures

-PostgreSQL stored procedures allow us to extend the database’s functionality by creating the user-defined functions using the various languages; it is called a stored procedure in PostgreSQL.
+PostgreSQL stored procedures allow us to extend the database’s functionality by creating the user-defined functions using various languages; it is called a stored procedure in PostgreSQL.
 A stored procedure is beneficial and important to create our own user-defined functions after creating the function we are using later in applications.
-We can insert the commit and rollback statement in our procedure, also stored procedure is used to convert into other databases or other databases to PostgreSQL database.
+You can insert the commit and rollback statements in your procedure.
+Moreover, stored procedures serve the purpose of converting data between PostgreSQL and other databases.
 The stored procedure does not return any value, or it will return one or more result set.

 Syntax of PostgreSQL Stored Procedures